Non Sleep Deep Rest (NSDR)

 Take a rest… specifically, a Non-Sleep Deep Rest.

 In Huberman’s words, neural plasticity is “how our brain and nervous system learns and acquires new capabilities.”
-According to Huberman, NSDR helps the brain retain information faster and store that information for a longer duration.
+Huberman says NSDR helps the brain retain information faster and store that information for a longer duration.
 In other words, short bursts of deep rest help your brain work better.

 What is Non-Sleep Deep Rest?